gjoncas/gjoncas.github.io/posts/2020-05-18-quantifier-elimination-in-economics.markdown

 The main algorithm behind quantifier elimination is cylindrical algebraic decomposition (CAD).
 The steps of a CAD are themselves a proof (2016: 35), and the fewer steps it takes, the shorter and more intelligible the proof.
-CAD actually has a nice geometric interpretation — in a word: “Removing existential quantifiers from the formula defining a set in ℝⁿ is the algebraic equivalent of projecting that set into the space of free variables” (or on the origin, if there are no free variables).
+CAD actually has a nice geometric interpretation — in a word: “Removing existential quantifiers from the formula defining a set in ℝⁿ is the algebraic equivalent of projecting that set into the space of free variables”, or on the origin if there are no free variables (2018: 6).

 For the gory details, the most cogent explanation I’ve found is from Caviness \& Johnson ([1998](https://link.springer.com/chapter/10.1007/978-3-7091-9459-1_1): 2):